trothr/nord/doc/nordplan.md

 The following was prompted by stali goals.
 Their commitment to stemming the tide of bloat is commendable, but they lack a sense of interoperability.
-NORD’s philosophy reflects some of NORD’s rationale and some of its design points.
+NORD's philosophy reflects some of NORD's rationale and some of its design points.

    * Follow the Unix philosophy.
    * Target i386, s390, ppc, and arm hardware.
    * Separate easily-replaced core system from optional packages.
    * Follow Linux FHS where it makes sense.
-   * Don’t use SystemD.
+   * Don't use SystemD.
    * Make as much static as is reasonable. (minimize shared library dependencies)
    * Achieve simplicity and stability. (good rescue system or embedded system)
    * Achieve runs-from-ROM capability.
    * Minimize security attack surfaces.
    * Include a hand selected collection of the standard tools.